Indian Victory Charlotte

 As the world’s leading Indian dealer, our customer base is scattered and relatively few sales are made to those in our immediate neighborhood.
 Our few staff members mean that time is always an issue, so we are not able to personally volunteer on a regular basis.
 However, against that backdrop, we believe in and support the local chambers of commerce, civic organizations and broader-based children’s charities like Make-A-Wish and the Victory Junction Camp.
 (For example, our owner and general manager, Mark Moses, served on the board for Make-A-Wish for several years.)

-As a leading motorcycle dealer, we support many motorcycle-associated organizations and events such as the AMA, ABATE, Motorcycle Riders Foundation, Iron Indian Riders, Motorcycle Cannonball Run, Trail of Tears, and others.
+As a leading motorcycle dealer, we recently formed an Indian RIders Group and support many motorcycle-associated organizations and events such as the AMA, ABATE, Motorcycle Riders Foundation, Iron Indian Riders, Motorcycle Cannonball Run, Trail of Tears, and others.
 Quite frankly, there is never enough time and/or resources to be involved with all the worthy causes that we are interested in.

 The community that has supported us consistently since our opening in 2008 has been the broad “Indian owner” community at large.
 We are in constant contact with this group and are aware of many of the projects and programs they are working on.
 We always try to find the time to assist in things that matter to them.
 (It’s an obvious extension of our “customer for life” philosophy.)

-We have been a Victory motorcycle dealer for only nine months and are starting to become acquainted with the interests of this diverse group of customers.
-The reality is that we select our community involvement projects in a way that satisfies our own interests first and then, those of our customers.
+As a Victory dealer, we are working to identify the interests of this diverse group of customers.
+The reality is that we must select community involvements that satisfy our own interests first and then, those of our customers.
 We believe this “enlightened self-interest” approach makes sense for anyone in business.

 Customer feedback is important, but not usually the guiding principle for our charitable involvement.
 Our company culture encourages charity in any form, but as a dealer, we cannot put ourselves in the position of over-committing our few resources.
 From a public relations/community relations standpoint, we want to be known as a dedicated, responsible, community-oriented organization that is always willing to help.
 At the same time, we will never make promises we cannot deliver on and we believe our community respects that.